Pragyanur/Bouncing_Ball_Sim/README.md

 # Bouncing Ball Simulation using C

 # introduction
-This project was my first project i did using C
+This project was my first project I did using C
-At this point in time i was very less experienced with coding and didn't know what to google in order to make the things work the way i want to
+At this point in time I was very less experienced with coding and didn't know what to google in order to make the things work the way i want to

 # project working
 I am using the console as a canvas for this project